 Great confusion exists between the possessive pronoun "its" and the contraction, "it's," the latter being a shortened or contracted form of "it is."
-It is important to know the difference and to watch for this common mistake while editing.
+It is important to know the difference and to watch for this common mistake while revising your writing.